David-118/Stackable-Potions/README.md

 # Stackable Potions

-This datapack makes potions stackable.
+This datapack has two major features

-Any potion that has been in a players inventory for 3s will be made stackable to 16
+Any potions in a players inventory will be made stackable within 3 seconds.

+Running the command `/trigger StackablePotionsTrigger` will make the content of a chest/barrel etc... will made stackable Inventoryies directly ajacent will also be made stackable to ensure it works on double chests.